Updated: Dec 27, 2022

 1. Domestic Battery

 Domestic battery carries a maximum $2,000 fine and a maximum one-year jail sentence.
-However, on the provision that the defendant completes a batterer's treatment program for at least a year, probation may occasionally be given in certain circumstances.
+However, probation may occasionally be given in certain circumstances when the defendant completes a batterer's treatment program for at least a year.
 In addition, up to $5,000 may be required to be paid as part of probation to a refuge and money to cover the victim's counseling expenses.

 2. Traumatic Injury

 If someone causes domestic bodily harm that leaves a "traumatic condition," they could be prosecuted with a felony that carries a maximum four-year jail sentence and a $6,000 fine.
 However, additional penalties of up to five years in jail and a fine of up to $10,000 can be imposed for future convictions for the same offenses.

 Up to $1,000 in fines and a year in jail are possible penalties for stalking.
 In addition, prison sentences could be increased to a maximum of four years if the offense was committed in violation of a restraining order.

 Even in cases where no abuse occurred, violating a domestic violence restraining order can result in fines, jail time, or other limitations.

 Get Referred To A California Domestic Violence Lawyer Near You